Real Life Couple Parallels ‘The Kids are All Right’

 Health was a priority for the couple when they selected a donor.
 Clients seeking a donor from Fairfax Cryobank have access to extensive health information about donors, including multi-generational health histories, test results, physical descriptions, childhood and “lifetime” photos and more.
 They also learn about the donor’s education, talents, hobbies and can even find out his astrological sign, favorite pets and more personal details.

-The one thing they do not learn about an anonymous donor is his name, just as donors never learn the names of recipients.
+The one thing they do not learn about a Non-ID donor is his name, just as donors never learn the names of recipients.
 (Prospective parents can choose an ID Consent donor from Fairfax Cryobank if they would like to give a child the option of receiving contact information for their donor when the child reaches age 18.
 No contact or identifying information is provided to the patients or the donor.)

 To arrange an interview with Dori and Jennifer or to find out more about donor sperm banking for single women and couples, please contact